Arnoldo Jimenez

 Arnoldo Jimenez (born February 19, 1982) is an American former fugitive who was added to the FBI Ten Most Wanted Fugitives list on May 8, 2019.
 He was wanted for the May 2012 murder of his wife, Estrella Carrera, on the day after their wedding; she was found dead in a bathtub at her apartment in Burbank, Illinois.
 Jimenez was the 522nd fugitive to be placed on the FBI's Ten Most Wanted Fugitives list.
 The FBI offered a reward of up to $250,000 for information leading to his capture.
 On January 30, 2025, Jimenez was captured in Monterrey, Mexico.

 Background

 Arnoldo Jimenez and Estrella Carrera were married on May 11, 2012, at Chicago City Hall.
 Carrera had two children, one 9-year-old daughter from a previous relationship and a 2-year-old son with Jimenez.
-The couple had dinner with family and friends that night and then headed to a nightclub, which they left around 4 a.m. on the morning of May 12.
+The couple had dinner with family and friends that night and then headed to a nightclub, which they left around 4 am on May 12.